 Army Guidance: Procedures for Installation-Conducted Timber Sales (June 2004).
 This guidance authorizes installations to conduct timber sales independent of the USACE.
 The guidance describes the purpose of the conservation reimbursable forestry program, applicable laws and policies, personnel responsibilities, and program requirements.
 The guidance also includes procedures for methods of disposal, predisposal planning, receipt and review of bids, contract award and administration, operations planning, collection and accounting of proceeds and expenses, and monitoring and inspections.

 Army Wildland Fire Policy Guidance (September 2002).
 This guidance requires that all "installations with unimproved grounds that present a wildfire hazard and/or installations that utilize prescribed burns as a land management tool will develop and implement an Integrated Wildland Fire Management Plan (IWFMP) that is integrated with the INRMP, the installation’s existing fire and emergency service program plan(s), and the Integrated Cultural Resources Management Plan (ICRMP)."
 The purpose of the IWFMP is to reduce wildfire potential, effectively protect and enhance valuable natural resources, integrate applicable state and local permit and reporting requirements, and implement ecosystem management goals and objectives on Army installations.
-The policy requires that the IWFMP be reviewed and updated annually and revised at least once every 5 years.
+The policy requires that the IWFMP be reviewed and updated annually and revised at least once every five years.
 The guidance outlines 15 components of IWFMPs and describes program authority for fire management.
 The guidance also includes certification, training, and fitness standards for wildland fire management personnel.

 Memorandum from the Principal Deputy Assistant Secretary of the Army (Installations and Environment), Army Forest Conservation Policy (October 2000).
 This memorandum calls for all Army leaders to assure Army forests, grasslands, wetlands and deserts are managed as national assets, while fully implementing the principles of ecosystem management, which will also enhance the military misison.